aymennasri/aymennasri/README.md

 I'm an AI & Data Science Engineering Student passionate about R and dealing with data.
 Based in Tunisia 🇹🇳
 - Certified as a Data Scientist Associate in R by DataCamp.
-- I'm currently developing an R package that simplifies access to the Tunisian Government open data catalog using their official API.
+- I'm currently developing an R
 - 🌐 **Website:** [aymennasri.me](https://aymennasri.me)
 - 🐦 **BlueSky:** [@aymennasri.me](https://bsky.app/profile/aymennasri.me)
 - 💼 **LinkedIn:** [Aymen Nasri](https://linkedin.com/in/aymennasri)